nate-johnston/neutron/doc/source/devref/quality_of_service.rst

 Supported QoS rule types
 ------------------------

-Any plugin or Ml2 mechanism driver can claim support for some QoS rule types by providing a plugin/driver class property called 'supported_qos_rule_types' that should return a list of strings that correspond to QoS rule types (for the list of all rule types, see: neutron.extensions.qos.VALID_RULE_TYPES).

-In the most simple case, the property can be represented by a simple Python list defined on the class.
+Any plugin or Ml2 mechanism driver can claim support for one or more QoS rule types by providing a plugin/driver class property, called 'supported_qos_rule_types', that returns a list of strings each of which corresponds to a QoS rule type.
+See neutron.services.qos.qos-consts.VALID_RULE_TYPES for all rule types.
+In the simplest case, this property can be represented by a Python list defined on the class.

-For Ml2 plugin, the list of supported QoS rule types is defined as a common subset of rules supported by all active mechanism drivers.
+For the ML2 plugin, the list of supported QoS rule types is defined as a common subset of rules supported by all active mechanism drivers.

-Note: the list of supported rule types reported by core plugin is not enforced when accessing QoS rule resources.
-This is mostly because then we would not be able to create any rules while at least one ml2 driver in gate lacks support for QoS (at the moment of writing, linuxbridge is such a driver).
+Note: the list of available rule types reported by the core plugin is not enforced when accessing QoS rule resources.
+If this restriction were in place, then no QoS rule could be created so long as any ML2 driver in gate lacked support for QoS.
+(At the time of this writing, the linux bridge driver is such a driver.)

 Database models
 ---------------

-QoS design defines the following two conceptual resources to apply QoS rules for a port or a network:
+The following two conceptual resources are used to apply a QoS rule to a port or a network:

 * QoS policy
-* QoS rule (type specific)
+* QoS rule (type-specific)

 Each QoS policy contains zero or more QoS rules.
-A policy is then applied to a network or a port, making all rules of the policy applied to the corresponding Neutron resource.
+When a policy is assigned to a network or a port, all rules of that policy are thereby applied to that neutron resource.

-When applied through a network association, policy rules could apply or not to neutron internal ports (like router, dhcp, load balancer, etc..).
-The QosRule base object provides a default should_apply_to_port method which could be overridden.
-In the future we may want to have a flag in QoSNetworkPolicyBinding or QosRule to enforce such type of application (for example when limiting all the ingress of routers devices on an external network automatically).
+By default, a QoS policy that is assigned to a network will apply only to that network's internal ports (for dhcp, load balancing, etc.).
+In the future, we may wish to override this restriction (in order, for example, to limit ingress traffic from routers on an external network.
+(For details, see neutron.objects.qos.rule.QosRule).

-From database point of view, following objects are defined in schema:
+The following database objects are defined in schema:

 * QosPolicy: directly maps to the conceptual policy resource.
-* QosNetworkPolicyBinding, QosPortPolicyBinding: defines attachment between a Neutron resource and a QoS policy.
+* QosNetworkPolicyBinding, QosPortPolicyBinding: defines an attachment between a Neutron resource and a QoS policy.
-* QosBandwidthLimitRule: defines the only rule type available at the moment.
+* QosBandwidthLimitRule: defines the ingress bandwidth limit rule type, characterized by a max kbps and a max burst kbps.
+* QosDscpMarkingRule: defines the the DSCP rule type, characterized by an even integer between 0 and 63 (examples: 0, 8, 10, 12, 14, or 16).

-All database models are defined under:
+All database models are defined in:

 * neutron.db.qos.models